Diabetic RetinopathySkip to the navigation

 Can diabetic retinopathy be prevented?

+If you have a dilated eye exam regularly, you and your doctor can find diabetic retinopathy before it has a chance to get worse.
 For most people, this will mean an eye exam every year.
-Finding retinopathy early gives you a better chance of avoiding vision loss and
+Finding retinopathy early gives you a better chance of avoiding vision loss and blindness.

 How is it treated?